2,128 pages and posts in this website

 Aesthetics

-I have still to edit and publish a few uncollected essays of art and literary criticism.
+I have still to edit and publish more than 80 uncollected essays of art and literary criticism.
 I published a list of these essays in a blog post.

 Iconography

-Under the heading Pictures of George Moore, I have curated more than 170 artworks and photographs.
+Under the heading Pictures of George Moore, I curated more than 170 artworks and photographs.

 Under the heading Pictures of Friends and Associates I curated portraits of 15 artists who drew or painted George Moore,16 publishers of his books, and 23 girlfriends.
-My attention is turning to a new group named Cronies (male friends).
+My attention will soon turn to a new group named Cronies (male friends).

 Under the heading of Places, I curated more than 70 pictures of homes and hotels that George Moore “wrote from” (i.e. used as a return address in letters).
 To complete this gallery, I have begun adding notable places he visited but didn’t write from; a spectacular example is Westport House, that was painted by his great grandfather in 1761.
 I also added Ashbrook House, the original Moore manor in Ireland dating to the 1690s.